Security type: Preferred Equity

 In 2015, there were 64,000 traditional pharmacies.
 And they dispensed 5.2 billion 30-day prescriptions to customers coming into the store to pick up them up.

-As these customers waited (and waited) for their drugs to be ready, they bought other products.
+As they waited (and waited) for their drugs to be ready, they bought other products.

 Yup, that’s the model that makes stores like Walgreens and CVS tick.

-It’s a great model, except for the fact that it requires sick and often contagious people to trudge into their stores and buy products as they wait for their meds.
+It’s a great model but for the fact that it requires sick and often contagious people to trudge into their stores and buy products as they wait for their meds.

 There’s little incentive for these stores to become more efficient, much less offer delivery services that would reduce store traffic.